 CSR topics Extra-financial Risks Risk description Mitigation policies and actions KPIs.
-Related paragraph env hea Suppliers' environmental and health and safety risks.
-The potential impact for Cromology concerns experiencing interruptions to supplies if any supplier Formalization of a requirement through the signature of a Responsible Purchasing charter by the main suppliers, and a Percentage of Purchasing employees who have signed the Purchasing Ethics charter (%).
-4.3.3.7.1 production site is impacted mand, therefore, to see its Pown production capacity the impacted.
-Share of Raw Materials Purchasing volume covered by suppliers who have signed the Responsible Purchasing charter.
-Purchasing progress plan.
+Related paragraph environmental and health and safety risks.
+Cromology concerns experiencing interruptions to supplies if any supplier Purchasin requirement through the e signature of a Responsible s Percentage of Purchasing employees who have signed the Purchasing Ethics charter (%).
+4.3.3.7.1 production site is impacted and, therefore, to see its own production capacity impacted. main suppliers, and a Purchasing Ethics charter by the employees of the purchasing department.
+Definition of an annual Share of Raw Materials Purchasing volume covered by suppliers who have signed the Responsible Purchasing charter.
+Purchasing progress pla Purchasing progress plan.
 Share of Packaging Purchasing volume covered by suppliers who have signed the Responsible Purchasing charter.
 Percentage of trading contracts containing a clause on compliance with GDPR and labor law (%).
 Risk of non-compliance, and environmental risk.
 The potential impacts include the interruption of business or a criminal law risk in the event of non-compliance further to a check on the transport sub-contractors.
 Compliance with ADR regulations, annual reports by the safety adviser, checks during loading by transporters.
 Percentage of Cromology personnel trained in ADR among those to be trained (%).
 4.3.3.7.2